JeshadKhan/Odoo-Basic-App/README.md

 # Odoo
 Odoo is a suite of business management software tools including CRM, e-commerce, billing, accounting, manufacturing, warehouse, project management, and inventory management to name a few.
-The Community version is a libre software, licensed under the GNU LGPLv3.
-[More...](https://odoo.com/){:target="_blank"}
+The Community version is a libre software, licensed under the GNU LGPLv3. <a target="_blank" href="https://odoo.com/">More...</a>

 Programming languages: Python, JavaScript, XML.